andrew/ultimate-awesome/README.md

 - [self-taught-developer](https://github.com/SyedUmairCodes/self-taught-developer) - Free and high quality resources for beginners to learn how to code.
 - [awesome-fmi](https://github.com/traversaro/awesome-fmi) - A curated list of Functional Mock-up Interface (FMI) libraries, tools and resources.
 - [awesome-ai-osint](https://github.com/ubikron/awesome-ai-osint) - A list of articles, videos, and tools related to the use of AI for OSINT.
+- [awesome-game-production](https://github.com/vhladiienko/awesome-game-production) - A curated list of awesome resources, related to game production process: books, articles, tools, project management stuff etc.
 - [awesome-opentofu](https://github.com/virtualroot/awesome-opentofu) - A curated list of OpenTofu tools, resources, and related projects.
-- [awesome-time-series-explainability](https://github.com/jhoelli/awesome-time-series-explainability) - A list of (post-hoc) XAI for time series.
 - [awesome-cobol](https://github.com/loveOSS/awesome-cobol) - A curated list of awesome Cobol frameworks, libraries and software.
 Inspired by awesome-python.
 - [awesome-8bitgamedev](https://github.com/sehugg/awesome-8bitgamedev) - A curated list of awesome resources for 8-bit retro game development.
 - [awesome-fastai](https://github.com/tmabraham/awesome-fastai) - A curated list of awesome fastai projects/blog posts/tutorials/etc.